 Years of Experience

-Respondents who have been working for five to nine years make around $78K annually on average.
-When we consider tenure, a substantial portion of employees (34 percent) have been working for one to four years and make $64K per year on average.
+For those with five to nine years of experience, average earnings amount to $79K per year.
+When we consider tenure, a substantial portion of employees (34 percent) have been working for one to four years and make approximately $66K annually on average.

 Certifications and Degrees

-The highest-paying skill in this position seems to be People Management; individuals who report it as part of the repertoire have a median income of $103K per year.
-Project Management is a popular skill among Cummins, Inc. workers, with slightly less than a third of those surveyed reporting using it on the job.
-Three more common skills are Microsoft Excel, Microsoft Office, and Engineering Design.
+The highest-paying skill to have in this role seems to be People Management; employees claiming this as part of the toolbox earn a median of $91K per year.
+Project Management is a popular skill in the Cummins, Inc. workforce; close to a fourth of those surveyed report putting it to use in their jobs.
+Some other standard skills here are Microsoft Excel, Engineering Design, and Microsoft Office.

 Benefits and Perks

 Quite a few retirement plans are on offer at Cummins, Inc., including a 401(k) plan and a company pension plan.
 The vast majority of workers can count on health insurance, and a large number of workers have dental coverage as a benefit.
 Perks also include life insurance, tuition reimbursement, a stock purchase plan, and a subsidized cell phone.